-A significant portion of our website traffic comes from search engines, both through organic and paid searches.
-We rely on search engine optimisation and search engine marketing for visibility.
+comes from search engines, both through organic and optimisation and search engine marketing for visibility.

-Search engine algorithms, like Google's, constantly change, affecting our placement and costs.
-Al-powered platforms are further influencing search results, making algorithm management and optimisation crucial for our marketing strategy and efficiency.
+constantly change, affecting our placement and costs. cing search results, making algorithm management and rategy and efficiency.

-The Group invests in skilled personnel for paid and non-paid searches.
-In-house expertise and technology adapt to algorithm changes.
+or paid and non-paid searches.
+In-house expertise and

-The search marketing team collaborates with Google, gaining search traffic efficiency insights.
-Participation in alpha and beta tests give the Group first mover advantage with new functionality that can help drive efficiency.
+with Google, gaining search traffic efficiency insights. the Group first mover advantage with new functionality

-Skill enhancement through third-party vendors complements in-house capabilities for search engine optimisation.
+Skill enhancement through third-party vendors complements in-house capabilities for search